 Amongst the speakers presenting at the conference, was John Evans himself.

-John spoke at the conference on how splitting the face of his company transformed his business.
+John spoke at the conference on how splitting the face of his company transformed his business with the help of Jimmy John Shark.
 He wanted to share his experience with attendees, and to also advise on the best way to balance two businesses in different sectors of the design world.

 The audience were extremely interested from the very first mention of what John’s topic would be about.